ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

-All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the MiniLift line in the coming years.
+This means that there will be substancial growth for home accessibility options throughout the USA and the Minilift line will be in much grather demand in the coming years, promising exceptional growth opportuninies for Exxponential LLC.

 **Standards** <br>
-Minilift lifts meet American standards for vertical accessibility. <br>
+Minilift elevators lifts meet American standards for vertical accessibility. <br>

 **Installation** <br>
-The installation of Minilift is a very quick and simple operation, but one that often involves some **logistical complexity** when it requires **travel** and **accommodation** of technicians, especially for the interior regions of the states. <br> <br>
+The installation of Minilift elevator is a very quick and simple operation, but one that often involves some **logistical complexity** when it requires **travel** and **accommodation** of technicians throughout the United States. <br> <br>

 <p align="center">
 <img src="img/clientes-compilation.jpg" width="500">